 In summary, the Basic Safety Message (BSM), with Part 1 transmitted approximately 10 times per second over Dedicated Short Range Communications (DSRC), is useful for a limited subset of mobility applications, but is not solely sufficient for most applications, especially since complete roadway coverage using DSRC has never been envisioned as a feasible option.
 However, a subset of the BSM Part 1 and Part 2 data, if cached, bundled, and sent in another manner, adequately provides the vehicle-based information needed for most mobility applications.
-The major exception is crash-related data to support the MAYDAY application.
+The major exception is crash-related data to support the AACN-RELAY application.

 Information in the BSM part 1 and 2 messages is also needed for other mobility applications, but it needs to be cached, bundled, and transmitted in one or more new messages, either using DSRC, another medium, or a combination of media.
 The data is often needed for every stretch of roadway, but far less frequently.
 Since it is infeasible to provide continuous coverage of U.S. roadways using DSRC the data must be cached on-board the vehicle and then sent as a larger collection of data points.
 These new messages could be sent to roadside DSRC units spaced along the roadway (as in the original Vehicle Infrastructure Integration vision), sent via digital cellular, or through a combination of the two.
 If utilizing DSRC, the required level of deployment varies by application.
 For example, Ramp Metering, Cooperative Adaptive Cruise Control (if vehicle-based), and Queue Warning limited to high priority locations could be supported by selective spot deployment of roadside DSRC equipment.
 However other applications such as ATIS, Dynamic Speed Harmonization, or infrastructure-based CACC would require a relatively widespread, dense deployment as had originally been envisioned by the VII program.
+This information exchange, however it is performed, must not interfere with DSRC-based V2V safety applications.